sighBRG/Dynamic-webapplication-newton/README.md

 # Dynamic-webapplication-newton
-Webapplication - Project: Dynamic Webpage
+Web application - Project: Dynamic Webpage

 ## Description
 Dynamic web application is a platform for employers to seek and learn about students of software development.